libsemigroups/libsemigroups/docs/source/api/present-helper.rst

    * - :cpp:any:`replace_subword`
      - Replace non-overlapping instances of a subword.

+   * - :cpp:any:`replace_word`
+     - Replace instances of a word occupying either side of a rule.

    * - :cpp:any:`length`
      - Return the sum of the lengths of the rules.